This is Day 11 in the 30 Day Blogging Challenge. You can read Day 10’s post here.

 - A domain name – this is the name like www.abrightclearweb.com, which people type in to find your site.
 You can buy a domain name from a domain registrar company – though I don’t recommend using the same company for hosting as well.

 - Hosting – this is like rental space for your website real estate.
-Your host should support PHP and MySQL, and ideally run on Linux.
+Your host should support PHP and MySQL or MariaDB, and ideally run on Linux.
 There are thousands of web hosts worldwide, and prices start from a few pounds a month.
 In general, though, you get what you pay for.

 - The WordPress software – WordPress is open source, meaning it is continually worked on by hundreds of contributors.
 Best of all, the software is free.